Dealing with a Breakup or Divorce

-- Talk about how you’re feeling – Even if it is difficult for you to talk about your feelings with other people, it is very important to find a way to do so when you are grieving.
+Talk about how you’re feeling – Even if it is difficult for you to talk about your feelings with other people, it is very important to find a way to do so when you are grieving.
 Knowing that others are aware of your feelings will make you feel less alone with your pain and will help you heal.
-Journaling can also be a helpful outlet for your feelings.
+Writing in a journal can also be a helpful outlet for your feelings.

-- Remind yourself that you still have a future – When you commit to another person, you create many hopes and dreams for a life together.
-After a breakup, it's hard to let these dreams go.
+Remind yourself that you still have a future – When you commit to another person, you create many hopes and dreams for a life together.
+After a breakup, it's hard to let these aspirations go.
 As you grieve the loss of the future you once envisioned, be encouraged by the fact that new hopes and dreams will eventually replace your old ones.

 Support from others is critical to healing after a breakup or divorce.
 You might feel like being alone, but isolating yourself will only make this time more difficult.
 Don’t try to get through this on your own.

-Reach out to trusted friends and family members.
+Connect face-to-face with trusted friends and family members.
 People who have been through painful breakups or divorces can be especially helpful.
 They know what it is like and they can assure you that there is hope for healing and new relationships.
 Frequent face-to-face contact is also a great way to relieve the stress of a breakup and regain balance in your life.

-- Get outside help if you need it.
+Get outside help if you need it.
 If reaching out to others doesn’t come naturally, consider seeing a counselor or joining a support group (see the Resources section below).
 The most important thing is that you have at least one place where you feel comfortable opening up.

 A divorce is a highly stressful, life-changing event.
 When you’re going through the emotional wringer and dealing with major life changes, it’s more important than ever to take care of yourself.
 The strain and upset of a major breakup can leave you psychologically and physically vulnerable.

-- Make time each day to nurture yourself.
+Make time each day to nurture yourself.
 Help yourself heal by scheduling daily time for activities you find calming and soothing.
 Spend time with good friends, go for a walk in nature, listen to music, enjoy a hot bath, get a massage, read a favorite book, take a yoga class, or savor a warm cup of tea.

-- Take a time out.
-Try not to make any major decisions in the first few months after a separation or divorce, like starting a new job or moving to a new city.
-If you can, wait until you’re feeling less emotional so that you can make better decisions.
+Take a time out.
+Try not to make any major decisions in the first few months after a separation or divorce, such as starting a new job or moving to a new city.
+If you can, wait until you’re feeling less emotional so that you can make decisions with a clearer head.

-- Avoid using alcohol, drugs, or food to cope.
+Avoid using alcohol, drugs, or food to cope.
 When you’re in the middle of a breakup, you may be tempted to do anything to relieve your feelings of pain and loneliness.
 But using alcohol, drugs, or food as an escape is unhealthy and destructive in the long run.
 It’s essential to find healthier ways of coping with painful feelings.
 HelpGuide's free emotional intelligence toolkit can help.

 Making healthy choices: Eat well, sleep well, and exercise

-It can be difficult to see it when you’re going through a painful breakup, but in times of emotional crisis, there is an opportunity to grow and learn.
-Just because you are feeling emptiness in your life right now, doesn’t mean that nothing is happening or that things will never change.
+It can be difficult to see it when you’re going through a painful breakup, but in times of emotional crisis, there are opportunities to grow and learn.
+You may be feeling nothing but emptiness and sadness in your life right now, but that doesn’t mean that things will never change.
 Try to consider this period in your life a time-out, a time for sowing the seeds for new growth.
-You can emerge from this experience knowing yourself better and feeling stronger.
+You can emerge from this experience knowing yourself better and feeling stronger and wiser.

-In order to fully accept a breakup and move on, you need to understand what happened and acknowledging the part you played.
-It’s important to understand how the choices you made affected the relationship, the better you’ll be able to learn from your mistakes is the key to not repeating them.
+In order to fully accept a breakup and move on, you need to understand what happened and acknowledge the part you played.
+The more you understand how the choices you made affected the relationship, the better you’ll be able to learn from your mistakes—and avoid repeating them in the future.